 One situation supervisors need to be particularly alive to is the "abrasive individual," who exhibits behaviour that can be jarring, curt and insensitive.
 This often is unintentional but nevertheless harmful and, if unaddressed, may lead to harassment complaints from affected staff.
 It is not acceptable to ignore such behaviour just because the person seems to be producing.
-Where abrasive behaviour is present and felt by others, for example as a dignity violation, stress or fear, it will sooner or later impact on the overall productivity of the team.
+Where abrasive behaviour is present and felt by others, for example as dignity violation, stress or fear, it will sooner or later impact on overall productivity of the team.

-Moreover, a lack of intention does not protect the abrasive individual - and, by extension, their supervisors - from formal reports of prohibited conduct being found to be substantiated.
-The subjective-objective test may factor in the impact of the behaviour even where intent to harm is absent.
+Moreover, the lack of intention does not protect the abrasive individual - and, by extension, their supervisors - from possibly founded formal complaints of prohibited conduct.
+The subjective-objective standard may factor in the impact of the behaviour even where intent to harm is absent.